simpleanalytics/blog/_posts/2019-10-15-how-we-hit-our-30k-annual-recurring-revenue-milestone.md

 ## The perspectives: privacy and simplicity

 But hold up.
 A funny video won't earn you a place on the market, right?
 The analytics space is dominated by huge players.
 So the fact that Simple Analytics became a hit was unexpected.
-I stepped into a niche by picking two different perspective that meant a lot to me: privacy and simplicity.
+I stepped into a niche by picking two different perspectives that meant a lot to me: privacy and simplicity.
 The first has intrigued me since I started programming at the age of 15, and the latter is something that I got from my dad.
 They are rooted deeply in me and I think that's one of the reasons I will always be passionate about my startup.

-The fact that those perspective would help me tremendously in comparison with my competitors, was something I  unexpected.
-For example, Google who started getting a name for being to greedy for data they don't need was a blessing in disguise.
-Analytic companies have an urge to collect as much data they can, which usually comes with a horrible interface.
+The fact that those perspectives would help me tremendously in comparison with my competitors, was something I did not expect.
+For example, Google who started getting a name for being too greedy for data they don't need was a blessing in disguise.
+Analytics companies have an urge to collect as much data as they can, which usually comes with a horrible interface.

 Simple Analytics doesn't have that problem because it's only collecting the needed information so we are still able to display it in a nice clean interface.